rhezab/rhezab-notes/_build/html/_sources/rl/spinningup_exercises.rst.txt

 Spinning Up Exercises
 =====================

 Documenting solutions as I work through `Open AI's Spinning Up exercises. <https://spinningup.openai.com/en/latest/spinningup/exercises.html>`_ I won't be writing down every detail of every solution, but rather what I see as the key insights to each exercise.
-If you're reading this, I'd really appreciate corrections and/or improvements.
+I couldn't do some of the exercises without checking the solutions.

 P-Set 1: Basics of Implementation
 =================================